 Rapid7 occasionally advises states on computer access laws to protect consumers and businesses while avoiding obstacles to research and innovation.

-The Wassenaar Arrangement would create broad new export requirements on software.
-We believe it should be refined to avoid unnecessary burdens on legitimate cybersecurity products.
+The Wassenaar Arrangement - a 40-nation export control agreement - creates broad new export requirements on software.
+We believe export controls should be implemented in a manner that avoids unnecessary burdens on legitimate cybersecurity products.